-My client Sarah has the Closet Narcissistic subtype of Narcissistic Personality Disorder (NPD).
-She appears warm, friendly and nice.
-However, she is an anxious person and can be over the top intrusive when she is not getting whatever she wants or thinks she needs.
+Sarah has the closet narcissistic subtype of NPD.
+She appears warm, friendly, and nice.
+However, she feels entitled to get her way and is as self-centered and lacking in emotional empathy as any other type of narcissist.
+Sarah can be extremely demanding and intrusive when she is not getting whatever she wants or thinks she needs.

-If he does not immediately return her call, she becomes frantic and keeps calling him every ten minutes.
-If he does not pick up, she may actually show up at his workplace.
-She justifies this by telling herself that she was worried his not picking up was due to …..fill in the blank with some unlikely emergency.
+If Charles does not come to the phone or immediately return her call, Sarah becomes frantic and keeps calling him every ten minutes.
+If he still does not pick up, she may actually show up at his workplace.
+She justifies this by telling herself that she was worried his not picking up was due to some highly unlikely emergency.

 She also gets furious with him when he enforces boundaries.
 She feels entitled to all of his attention.
 She may use his not responding to take her intrusiveness even further and call one of his work colleagues or his friends to check on him, to punish him, and as a workaround to get past his boundaries.

 Sarah is thoughtless about other people’s feelings when she feels triggered.
 Rather than directly confronting her husband, she will try to manipulate him or make him feel guilty to get what she wants.
 Charles has learned to dread seeing Sarah’s name pop up on his phone because he knows she just wants his attention and will find a passive-aggressive way to punish him if he does not pick up.